angular/webdriver-manager/docs/env_vars.md

 # Environment variables

+**`JAVA_HOME`** - If the java home variable is set as an environment variable, use it when starting the selenium server.
+The java executable is assumed to be found in `JAVA_HOME/bin/java`.

 **`NO_PROXY`** - If the no proxy environment variable exists and matches the host name, to ignore the resolve proxy.

 **`HTTPS_PROXY`** - If the https proxy environment variable exists and the url protocol is https, use this proxy.